 - Receive a commitment from their media organizations that the reports they file during the term of the Fellowship will be used and that they will continue to be paid for their services.

 How to Apply

 Please include all of the following documents with your signed application.
 Applications WITHOUT the following documents will NOT be considered.

-- Copies of representative selections of your work, such as newspaper clippings, audio tapes, video tapes or internet submissions.
+- Copies of representative selections of your work, such as newspaper clippings, audio tapes, videotapes or internet submissions.
 The selections must be work produced in 2018 or 2019 — not earlier.
-Entries with insight and originality will be considered most favorably.
+Entries with insight and originality will be considered most favourably.
 Investigative work is welcome.